 - Repeat

-Breaking this cycle starts with awareness.
-Once you recognize what’s happening, you can interrupt the pattern and choose a different response.
+Breaking this cycle begins with awareness.
+Once you understand what is happening, you can interrupt the pattern and select a different response.

 For example, instead of saying: